Artanisx/artanisx.github.io/LavaGolf/beta-patch-notes.md

 *Gameplay and Levels*
 * (I) Fixed the number of actual Lava Rings in Level 7 (for real this time).
 * (I) Fixed a collider issue with the starting platform in Level 3.
+* Edited the collider for the Green Portal so it doesn't trigger before the ball properly enters the portal to avoid a very rare visual bug.

 ### Version 1.0 - 23/03/2021: